kcp-dev/kcp/docs/locations-and-scheduling.md

 3. corresponding `SyncTarget` is evicting/not Ready/deleted

 All above cases will make the `SyncTraget` represented in the label `state.internal.workload.kcp.dev/<cluster-id>` invalid, which will cause
-`finalizers.workload.kcp.dev/<cluster-id>` annotation with removing time in the format of RFC-3339 added on the ns.
+`finalizers.workload.kcp.dev/<cluster-id>` annotation with removing time in the format of RFC-3339 added on the Namespace.

 ### Resource Syncing

-As soon as the `state.internal.workload.kcp.dev/<cluster-id>` label is set on the ns the workload resource controller will copy the `state.internal.workload.kcp.dev/<cluster-id>` label to the resources in that namespace.
+As soon as the `state.internal.workload.kcp.dev/<cluster-id>` label is set on the Namespace, the workload resource controller will copy the `state.internal.workload.kcp.dev/<cluster-id>` label to the resources in that namespace.

 Note: in the future, the label on the resources is first set to empty string `""`, and a coordination controller will be